ManApart/quest-command/notes.md

 - assume no for now but once all this done maybe...

 For now hardcoding commands and triggers to use the player's location parent for network.
 Eventually that should only be a default

+Climb Location
+- Player has location and climb location
+- Climb target: > set player climb location to target’s mount part
+- Dismount - Remove climb location, possibly take fall damage
+- Look operates differently if player has a climb location: it explains what they can climb etc
+- Climb in a direction to climb the part in that direction, or climb a specific part, or default to the next part in a direction if there is only one part
+- All climb parts have an exit node: either the input connection/exit or the location of the target itself.
+- Exiting to the connected location will add a special ‘climb target’ that has the connected climb part, for climbing back down

+Dismounting
+- If part has exit connection, exit to that connection
+- Spawn should give exit nodes to all lowest body parts + any inherited /connection nodes
+- If Jump, take fall damage and place at climb target's parent location

 Location Nodes: